dataset-ninja/multimodal-material-segmentation/ABSTRACT.md

 <span style="font-size: smaller; font-style: italic;">Example multimodal images from the MCubeS Dataset.
 Different imaging modalities capture characteristic radiometric behaviors of different materials.</span>

+## Image Capture System

+The researchers devised a customized imaging system, affixing it to a cart to capture multimodal sequences of real-world scenes, replicating a viewpoint akin to that of a car.
+This system is augmented with a sparse LiDAR, strategically incorporated to facilitate the subsequent propagation of annotations across diverse image modalities.
+The imaging apparatus comprises a duo of RGB-polarization (RGB-P) cameras (LUCID TRI050S-QC, 2/3-inch sensor), an NIR camera (FLIR GS3-U3-41C6NIR-C, 1-inch sensor), and a LiDAR unit (Livox Mid-100).

 ## Dataset description

 The MCubeS dataset comprises two distinct categories of image sequences.
 The first type involves continuous forward movement of the imaging system, replicating the viewpoint of a moving vehicle.
 The second type consists of sequences captured at a stationary position while the imaging system pans, facilitating the inclusion of materials such as water, which are infrequently observed in road scenes.
 This second type of data enhances the diversity of sample images, particularly for less common materials.